danielSmagly/SITE-Internship-Pre-Work-project/README.md

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)

-This project has left me with a lot of questions about backend web-development, having only had some experience with html and css previously, the javascript portion of this project helped challenge my existing programming skills.
+This project has left me with a lot of questions about backend web-development, having only some experience with html and css previously, the javascript portion of this project was a good challenge that made the overall development experiance much more interesting and enjoyable.

 I want to know more about the general development timeline that goes into a website project consisting of both back-end and front-end features, does the html/css come first before the implementaion of javascript features?